pik-copan/pycopancore/docs/framework_documentation/index.rst

 =======================

-The pycopancore framework documentation comes in three levels, from an *abstract mathematical* description via a *language-independent software design* to the actual *Python implementation*.
+The pycopancore framework documentation comes in three levels, from an *abstract* description via a language-independent *software design* to the actual *Python implementation*.

 Contents: